 Plot studies are widely used to test innovative practices or to isolate individual influences in a controlled and replicated experiment.
 Researchers’ control of important variables like manure type, application methods, timing of rainfall and ability to accurately measure outputs allows the comparison of multiple alternatives in a much shorter time frame than in full-scale watershed or even field studies.
 It is generally accepted that well-designed plot studies are useful in comparing the relative effects of different treatments under controlled conditions.
 Many researchers believe that plot studies are necessary (but not sufficient) precursors to making specific recommendations for new management practices.
 Smith and Pappas (2010) supported the hypothesis that plot-scale research should be used to support management decisions to improve runoff water quality at the field scale.

 However, absolute data from small plots cannot be reliably extrapolated directly to field conditions.
 Small plots, for example, cannot reproduce flow processes that develop over long flow paths.
 Runoff volumes and runoff coefficients are almost always higher from small plots than from fields.
-Plot studies generally do not account for landscape position – plot runoff can be produced from virtually any landscape position, but in the real-world, runoff water does not always reach the field edge.
+Plot studies generally do not account for landscape position as plot runoff can be produced from virtually any landscape position, but in the real-world, runoff water does not always reach the field edge.
 Finally, there are constraints on what practices can be investigated on small runoff plots.
 Use of full-scale tillage equipment and other implements in applying treatments may be impossible unless runoff plots are created within larger land areas after treatments are applied.
 Kleinman et al. (2004) noted several significant issues in interpreting and extrapolating results from soil-box experiments to field plots, including large differences with regard to erosion and in P concentrations in runoff.
 Sharpley and Kleinman (2003) noted that P concentrations and loads change significantly with plot scales, although noting that processes governing dissolved and particulate P transport in overland flow are consistent.

 Pathways of nutrient loss

 Most of the reviewed studies focus on N and P losses via surface runoff.
 Several papers report on leaching losses and some address volatilization.
 A few (e.g., Dell et al. 2012, Kleinman et al. 2009, and Lamba et al. 2013) examined more than one loss pathway.
 However, none of the reviewed studies accounted for total nutrient losses in all pathways, i.e., conducted a complete mass balance of nutrients applied vs. nutrients lost.
 This is perhaps a direct result of research dominated by short-term plot studies where only a single storm or a few storms are monitored using simulated rainfall.
 However, the incompleteness of the resulting conclusions has some important implications for how the efficiency values might be applied in the CB watershed.
 Should efficiency values observed only for surface runoff be discounted because leaching and volatilization were not included in the calculation?
 Should efficiencies of some practices be adjusted or discounted because they may shift loss pathways (e.g., increasing N leaching while decreasing N volatilization)?
 For example, Powell et al. (2011) monitored NH3-N emissions and NO3-N leaching while comparing manure applications by surface broadcast, aerator incorporation, and injection and found that slurry application method can differentially impact pathways of slurry N loss, which could have different impacts on air and groundwater quality.
-The magnitude of tradeoffs in N loss among different pathways was also influenced by such factors as % dry matter, rainfall, total ammoniacal N, pH, and air temperature.
+The magnitude of tradeoffs in N loss among different pathways was also influenced by such factors as percent dry matter, rainfall, total ammonia N, pH, and air temperature.

 How can present and future versions of the model account for the perhaps shifting balance between surface, subsurface, and airborne nutrient losses?
 These are important questions for the Panel to address.